Alex7Kom/callchedan/README.md

 $client = new Callchedan\Client('http://127.0.0.1:5080/');
 ```

-Instead of URL you can pass a transport object that will be used to make calls to server.
+Instead of URL you can pass a transport object that will be used to make calls to the server.

 # Methods